-A FEW FACTS ABOUT REAL ESTATE
+A FEW FACTS ABOUT REAL ESTATE BUYING, SELLING, LEASING

-BUYING FIRST OR SELLING FIRST?
+To BUY FIRST OR SELL FIRST?

 Here is an excerpt from the Real Estate Council of Ontario, (RECO) a regulatory body overseeing the protection of consumers (Buyers, Sellers, Landlords/ Tenants)